mmonfils/neighborhood-lab-dsm/README.md

 # Neighborhood Lab DSM

-A collection of free, open-source tools built to help neighborhoods organize, track shared resources locally, and strengthen their blocks.
+Welcome to our collection of free, open-source tools built to help neighborhoods organize, track shared resources locally, and strengthen their blocks.

 These tools make it simple to build local self-reliance - completely free of money and politics.
 This project focuses on low-tech, transparent, and common-sense templates for everyday use.